harvard-acc/smaug/README.md

 As a result, we cannot simply run code from existing optimized linear algebra libraries, like BLAS, MKL, or Eigen, through Aladdin.

-This library provides a set of implementation of core deep learning kernels that comply with Aladdin's coding requirements.
+SMAUG provides a set of implementation of core deep learning kernels that comply with Aladdin's coding style.
 Some of the implementations are merely reference implementations, while others represent actual accelerator designs.
 It also integrates these kernels with gem5-Aladdin, so that the combined SoC simulator can be used to measure overall end-to-end performance.
 The user can decide which kernels to offload to specialized hardware and which kernels to run on the CPU.

 ## Features ##
 Layer types supported: